ccr5/ETL-automation-solution/README.md

 ## About The Project

-During a trip to the beach, I used a ride app to get to my destination.
+During a trip to the beach in 2019, I used a ride app to get to my destination.
 Coincidentally, two of the people in the car worked at a technology company - the area that I love - and commented about a slowness in the pre-processing stage.